-Overall, the plant design review assessment demonstrated that procedures were in place to fulfil the requirements of a design management system and configuration management system.
-The procedures were broadly aligned with international good practices and ensured that plant design changes were fit for purpose and controlled in line with the configuration management process.
+Overall, the plant design review assessment demonstrated that procedures are in place to fulfil the requirements of a design management system and configuration management system.
+The procedures are broadly aligned with international good practices and ensure that plant design changes are fit for purpose and controlled in line with the configuration management process.
 No issues were identified with regard to configuration management that presented a risk that could prevent the facility from entering LTO.

-9.1.1.2 Actual Condition of SSCs
+9.1.1.2 Actual Condition of SSCs Important to Safety

-Primarily, the review of the actual condition of SSCs was aimed at demonstrating compliance with the current licensing basis and benchmarking station practices against the latest standards and international guidelines with regard to all plant activities involving the ageing management of SSCs and the revalidation of the actual condition of SSCs important for safety in order to assess their performance and reliability during operational life for the entire period of LTO.
+Primarily, the review of the actual condition of SSCs important to safety was aimed at demonstrating compliance with the current licensing basis and benchmarking station practices against the latest standards and international guidelines with regard to all plant activities involving the ageing management of SSCs and the revalidation of the actual condition of SSCs important to safety in order to assess their performance and reliability during operational life for the entire period of LTO.

-The following deviations raised by the review of the actual condition of SSCs were relevant when considering the impact on continued safe operation into LTO:
+The following deviations raised by the review of the actual condition of SSCs important to safety were relevant when considering the impact on continued safe operation into LTO: